-The Commonwealth of Pennsylvania workers' compensation system continues to function, with all of its stakeholders using technology and creative workarounds, none of which violate any governmental orders.
-Throughout the Commonwealth, as various counties are relaxing lockdown procedures, and live courtroom and deposition appearances are once again being contemplated, there remains a steadfast commitment to maintaining orderly access to civil justice for both injured workers and their employers.
-Below is our most recent update on legislative activities affecting Pennsylvania workers' compensation matters.
+The Commonwealth of Pennsylvania workers' compensation system continues to function, with all of its stakeholders using technology and creative workarounds, none of which violate any governmental orders, even in a time of an uptick in COVID-19 cases and deaths.
+Throughout the Commonwealth, there remains a steadfast commitment to maintaining orderly access to civil justice for both injured workers and for their employers.
+There has been widespread concern about maintaining or lowering the burden of proof for COVID-19 cases.